are a business owner and you know your bookkeeping basics key financial

 —Suze Orman, The Laws of Money, The Lessons of Life

-Periodically reviewing and analyzing key financial metrics will help you do a more strategic job of managing your business.
+Periodically reviewing and analyzing key financial metrics, along with predictive accounting, will help you do a more strategic job of managing your business.
 This is made possible by understanding some essential bookkeeping basics, and it’s not as complicated as you might think.
 Financial metrics can help you measure your company’s performance and track your progress.

 This means having a firm grasp of